autoppia/autoppia_web_agents_subnet/docs/validator.md

 nvcc --version
 ```

-⚠️ **CRITICAL**: The output should show a version of CUDA, we've tested on 12.6
+⚠️ **CRITICAL**: The output should show a version of CUDA, the code is prepared to install automatically for CUDA 12.6 (as shown by nvcc --version)

 3. Set up the local LLM generation endpoint: